davidgiga1993/mixing-station-docs/docs/use-cases/personal-monitoring.md

 ## Hide bus fader

-By default you'll see your bus master fader on the right side:
+By default, you'll see your bus master fader on the right side:
 ![Bus master](bus-master.png)

 if you don't want that you can hide it in the [global settings](../settings/global.md).